hayderabdela/Car-logo-detector/README.md

    ```

 ## Dataset
-The dataset consists of images of cars categorized by brand.
+The dataset consists of images of car logos categorized by brand.
 It includes separate directories for training, validation, and testing datasets.

 ## Results
 The model achieves a high accuracy rate on both the training and validation datasets, as visualized in the provided graphs.

-## Car Brand Detection Web Application
+## Car logo Detection Web Application

 ### Overview
-This repository contains code for a web application designed to detect car brands from uploaded images.
-The application utilizes a pre-trained convolutional neural network (CNN) model to classify images into specific car brands.
+This repository contains code for a web application designed to detect car logos from uploaded images.
+The application utilizes a pre-trained convolutional neural network (CNN) model to classify images into specific car logo brands.

 ### Technologies Used
 - **Python**: Programming language used for backend development.